 If you’re not feeling quite brave enough for a hammam, perhaps try a Berber Massage instead.
 This is similar to a standard, relaxing massage, except that it includes some light tapping with cupped hands.
 Ladies, we recommend advising your masseuse whether or not you would like your chest and stomach massaged; otherwise, you may receive a chest massage towards the end of your massage.
 Recommended spas to try are Spa Cocooning, and Azur Spa Essaouira for a bit of well-deserved pampering.

 In the evening, it’s time to try out one of our recommended restaurants in Essaouria.
 If you’ve been dining on tagine for a while, you may be relived to hear that Essaouira restaurants offer a lot more variety, including for vegetarians.
 From traditional woodfired pizza, to an extensive vegan menu, trendy rooftop restaurants, to Asian food, there’s choice in Essaouira to keep even the fussiest eater happy.

-Depending on what time of year you are visiting Essaouira, make a note of when sunset is and head to the Ramparts in time to watch the sun dip below the Atlantic Ocean; it really is a beautiful setting and the perfect end to your first day in Essaouira.
+Depending on what time of year you are visiting Essaouira, make a note of when sunset is (check out our Essaouira sunset guide) and head to the Ramparts in time to watch the sun dip below the Atlantic Ocean; it really is a beautiful setting and the perfect end to your first day in Essaouira.

 Day 2 in Essaouira

 As Essaouira is coined the “Windy City of Africa” it may come as no surprise that Essaouira is one of the top destinations in the world for kite-surfing!
 The season typically runs from March through to September, with July and August being the best months for strong winds.